-Lungfishes are one of the oldest species of fish in the planet and unlike other fishes, they can breathe out of water and survive this for long periods of time.
+Lungfishes are one of the oldest species of fish on the planet, and unlike other fishes, they can breathe out of the water and survive for long periods.
 In addition to that, they can slow down their metabolic rate and live even without nutrients for years!

 More Reading: Environment Australia

-This ubiquitous organism has a simple yet incredible organ system that allows the indefinite regeneration of any lost body part.
+This ubiquitous organism has a simple yet incredible organ system that allows indefinite regeneration of lost body parts.
 Because of this, this organism apparently can stay young and can never get old (unless it wants to).

 More Reading: University of Nottingham Press Release

 Living on seaweeds in shallow waters, Mesocentrotus franciscanus or the red sea urchin is considered to be “practically immortal“.
 Although amazing as it may sound, scientists say these urchins can never stop growing but don’t get old.
 While they can live up to over a hundred years old, some may reach up to 200 years, given that the environmental conditions are good.

 Coming from the Greek word “Sebastes” which means “magnificent“, this type of rockfish certainly lives up to its name.
 Known as the longest-living marine fish in the world, it can live more than 205 years old!
 In addition to this characteristic, the Rough eye rockfish is highly distinguishable because of prominent spines in the lower rim of their eyes.

 Technically, sea anemones don’t live that long, but they can survive more than a hundred years with favorable environmental conditions!
 This is because when one of their tentacles or even their “head” gets cut, they can regenerate them into new ones.